-- Western Montana Mental Health Center-Butte - SiteOne Therapeutics-Bozeman - Neuralynx Inc.-Bozeman - Leverage additional grant funds received: - \$1.5M NIH grant received by SiteOne to refine the chemistry of their nonopiod pain medication - \$359,000 MSU Extension/CMHRR collaborative USDA grant to evaluate YAM when delivered by MSU Extension faculty - Output - YAM program will be delivered in 8-10 Montana schools beginning in September.
-Confirmed high schools include Gardiner, Capital (Helena), Helena, Miles City, Terry, Browning, St. Labre, and Pryor. - A research infrastructure has been established at the Western Montana Mental Health Center in Butte.
+- Western Montana Mental Health Center-Butte - SiteOne Therapeutics-Bozeman - Neuralynx Inc.-Bozeman - Leverage additional grant funds received: - \$1.5M NIH grant received by SiteOne to refine the chemistry of their nonopiod pain medication - \$359,000 MSU Extension/CMHRR collaborative USDA grant to evaluate YAM when delivered by MSU Extension faculty - \$92,000 from the Montana Mental Health Trust to expand the MSU Extension/CMHRR USDA grant effort - Output - YAM program is being delivered in 8-10 Montana schools beginning in September 2016. - A research infrastructure has been established at the Western Montana Mental Health Center in Butte.
 A new neuropsychiatric treatment technology (TMS) is now available for the first time in southwestern Montana. - Promising non-opioid pain medication candidates have been identified in pre-clinical research models. - New technologies are being used to make depression and anxiety disorder diagnosing more objective.